sebpalluel/web3-monorepo/README.md

 - beta_admin@test.io / Qwerty12345#
 - sebpalluel@gmail.com **(change it with your own google account globally in the workspace)**

-You can check the tests on <mark>auth.cy.ts</mark> for example usages of thoses utilities.
+You can check the tests on `auth.cy.ts` for example usages of thoses utilities.

 ## NX